 Xinhua reported that in Shaanxi’s Baoji city payments had been capped at 60,000 yuan (US$9,274), compared with previous levels as high as 200,000 yuan.
 Baoji’s per capita income was 34,400 yuan in 2020.
 The backwater city has also formed a task force to check on payments and weddings to ensure compliance and will issue fines to violators.

 Xinhua also noted poor families previously faced strong peer pressure to host lavish wedding dinners.
-Those who could not afford the expense have opted to remain single, the report said.
+Those who could not afford the expense have opted to remain single.
 With the new policy in place, Baoji recorded an increase in new marriage registrations in June, the report said.

 To further slash costs and encourage newlyweds to forgo the unnecessary pageantry and save for the future, Minister for Civil Affairs Li Jiheng told Xinhua that his ministry would organize and sponsor free group weddings and hand out free gifts and souvenirs.